 - examination of your pupils with a light to see if they respond properly

-- examination of your retina with a lighted magnifying lens to see the health of blood vessels and the optic nerve
+- examination of your retina with a lighted magnifying lens to see the health of blood vessels and your optic nerve

-- a slit lamp test, which uses another lighted magnifying device to check the eyelid, cornea, conjunctiva (thin membrane covering the whites of the eyes), and iris for problems
+- a slit lamp test, which uses another lighted magnifying device to check your eyelid, cornea, conjunctiva (thin membrane covering the whites of the eyes), and iris

-- tonometry (a test for glaucoma in which a painless puff of air is directed at your eye to measure pressure of the fluid within your eye)
+- tonometry, a glaucoma test in which a painless puff of air blows at your eye to measure the pressure of the fluid within your eye

-- a colorblindness test (you look at circles of multicolored dots with numbers, symbols, or shapes in them)
+- a colorblindness test, in which you look at circles of multicolored dots with numbers, symbols, or shapes in them

-Normal results mean that nothing abnormal was detected during your exam.
-You likely:
+Normal results mean that your doctor detected nothing abnormal during your exam.
+Normal results indicate that you:

 - have 20/20 (normal) vision